mverleun/IoT-Kit/Sensor-HC-SR04/README.md

 # Sensor Wemos D1 mini with HC-SR04

 This firmware is meant to be used on a Wemos D1.
+It's part of the [IoT Kit for education](https://www.iot-kit.nl) project.
 It is based on the homie platform developed by Marvin Roger.
 The original documentation can be found here: http://marvinroger.github.io/homie-esp8266/